mbarkhau/bumpver/README.md

 ```

 In the absolute worst case, a change is discovered to break
-backward compatibility, but the change is still considered to be
+backward compatibility, but the change is nonetheless considered
-desirable.
-At that point, a new release should be made to revert
+to be desirable.
+At that point, a new release should be made to
-the change.
-This way:
+revert the change.
+This allows users:

- - users who were not exposed to the breaking change will
+ - who were exposed to the breaking change to update to the
-   download the the newest release with the reverted changes.
+   latest release and get the old working code again.
- - users who were exposed to the breaking change can update to
+ - who were not exposed to the breaking change to download the
-   the latest release and get the old working code again.
+   the newest release with the reverted changes and never even
+   know anything was wrong.

 Remember that the goal is to always make things easy for users
-who depend on a package.
-If there is any issue whatsoever, all
+who have your package as a dependency.
+If there is any issue
-they should have to do is `pip install --update`.
-If this
+whatsoever, all they should have to do is `pip install --update`.
-doesn't work, they may have to temporarily pin to a known good
+If this doesn't work, they may have to *temporarily* pin to a known
-version of a dependency, at least until a fixed release is
+good version of a dependency, at least until a fixed release is
 uploaded.

 After this immediate fire has been put out, if the maintainer